-AFS strives to ensure that all meeting participants have equal opportunities to engage in and contribute to its annual meeting.
+AFS strives to ensure that all meeting participants have equal opportunities to engage in and contribute to the annual meeting.
 Everyone benefits when we change how we think about—and act on—issues of access and equity.
-As a step towards equitable access, AFS has developed the following guidelines for conference presenters to follow in order to make their work more accessible to all.
+AFS developed the following guidelines for conference presenters to follow in order to make their work more accessible to all.
 AFS asks all presenters to read and follow these guidelines and to ask for assistance if needed.

 These guidelines were developed for in-person presentations.
 See also Guidelines for Accessible Virtual Presentations

 - Check pathways in the room.
 Space within each conference room has been left for persons who use wheelchairs or motorized vehicles.
 Please keep pathways clear and if you have rearranged chairs, make sure space is left so that all may enter and participate.

 - Let people know who you are.
 It helps most participants when presenters wear name tags where they can be easily read, or place name cards on the table, or both.